 PLU Hospitality Services & Campus Restaurants Food Allergy Disclaimer

-Be aware that all PLU Hospitality Services & Campus Restaurants locations prepare items containing gluten, dairy, soy, egg, fish, shellfish, peanuts, tree nuts, coconut, sesame and cinnamon.
+Be aware that all PLU Hospitality Services & Campus Restaurants locations prepare items containing gluten, dairy, soy, egg, fish, shellfish, peanuts, tree nuts, coconut, sesame.

 PLU Hospitality Services & Campus Restaurants makes every attempt to identify ingredients & provide up to date allergen information but cannot guarantee an item that we prepare to be allergen-free.
 Every effort is made to instruct our food production staff on the severity of food allergies.